huggingface/transformers/docs/source/en/kv_cache.md

 ### Encoder-Decoder Cache

-The ["~EncoderDecoderCache"] is a wrapper designed to handle the caching needs of encoder-decoder models.
+The ["EncoderDecoderCache"](./internal/generation_utils#transformers.EncoderDecoderCache) is a wrapper designed to handle the caching needs of encoder-decoder models.
 This cache type is specifically built to manage both self-attention and cross-attention caches, ensuring storage and retrieval of past key/values required for these complex models.
 Cool thing about Encoder-Decoder Cache is that you can set different cache types for the encoder and for the decoder, depending on your use case.
-Currently this cache is only supported in (Whisper)["./model_doc/whisper.md"] models but we will be adding more models soon.
+Currently this cache is only supported in [Whisper](./model_doc/whisper.md) models but we will be adding more models soon.

 In terms of usage, there is nothing special to be done and calling `generate()` or `forward()` will handle everything for you.

 ### Model-specific Cache Classes

 Some models require storing previous keys, values, or states in a specific way, and the above cache classes cannot be used.
 For such cases, we have several specialized cache classes that are designed for specific models.
 These models only accept their own dedicated cache classes and do not support using any other cache types.
-Some examples include ["~HybridCache"] for Gemma2["./model_doc/gemma2.md"] series models or ["~MambaCache"] for Mamba["./model_doc/mamba.md"] architecture models.
+Some examples include ["HybridCache"](./internal/generation_utils#transformers.HybridCache) for [Gemma2](./model_doc/gemma2.md) series models or ["MambaCache"](./internal/generation_utils#transformers.MambaCache) for [Mamba](./model_doc/mamba.md) architecture models.

 ## Iterative Generation with Cache

 We have seen how to use each of the cache types when generating.
 What if you want to use cache in iterative generation setting, for example in applications like chatbots, where interactions involve multiple turns and continuous back-and-forth exchanges.
 Iterative generation with cache allows these systems to handle ongoing conversations effectively without reprocessing the entire context at each step.
 But there are some tips that you should know before you start implementing:

 The general format when doing iterative generation is as below.
 First you have to initialize an empty cache of the type you want, and you can start feeding in new prompts iteratively.
-Keeping track of dialogues history and formatting can be done with chat templates, read more on that in (chat_templating)["./chat_templating.md"]
+Keeping track of dialogues history and formatting can be done with chat templates, read more on that in [chat_templating](./chat_templating.md)

 In case you are using Sink Cache, you have to crop your inputs to that maximum length because Sink Cache can generate text longer than its maximum window size, but it expects the first input to not exceed the maximum cache length.